migalv/flutter_project_starter/README.md

 Follow these steps to properly setup your project.

 1. Generate code generation files `flutter pub run build_runner build --delete-conflicting-outputs`
+2. Change the name of the project in the pubspec.yaml

 ## Code generation
 Code generation is super useful, it reduces the amount of boilerplate code we have to write allowing us to focus on more important aspects of the development.